Child marriage

 Help End Child Marriage

 UNICEF USA is working with partners to put an end to child marriage in the United States.
-Learn more and how to help.

 Why UNICEF USA is taking action to end child marriage

-UNICEF defines child marriage as a harmful practice and a violation of child rights, and believes that marriage under age 18 should be prohibited in all circumstances, everywhere.
+UNICEF defines child marriage as a harmful practice and a violation of child rights, and believes that marriage before age 18 should be prohibited in all circumstances, everywhere.
 Girls who marry are not only denied their childhood, they are often socially isolated, with limited opportunities for education and employment.

-UNICEF USA, a member of the National Coalition to End Child Marriage, is working alongside other NGO partners to end marriage below the age of 18 within the U.S. and to repeal loopholes and exceptions that may promote the practice.
+UNICEF USA, a member of the National Coalition to End Child Marriage, is working alongside other NGO partners to end marriage before the age of 18 within the U.S. and to repeal loopholes and exceptions that may promote the practice.
 As part of that effort, UNICEF USA and Zonta International have joined forces to raise awareness and enact change to end child marriage both in the U.S. and around the world.